 Located in Manhattan’s Upper East Side, the David H. Koch Center for Cancer Care at Memorial Sloan Kettering Cancer Center (MSK), is New York City’s biggest, self-contained cancer care facility.
 An ambitious project from the outset, the gargantuan 750,000-square-foot MSK cancer center stands at twenty-five-stories, and provides expansive views of both the East River and city skyline.
 With around 1,600 employees, it is anticipated that the MSK Cancer Center will treat 1,300 outpatients daily, in a truly holistic setting—one that embraces cutting-edge technology, comfort, tranquillity, and wellness.
 With an increasing understanding of the role played by light in positively affecting health and wellness, LZF has seen a growth in the use of many of its lamps in healthcare settings, such as the David H. Koch Center for Cancer Care.

 Several partners were involved in planning and developing the David H. Koch Center for Cancer Care: Mary-Jean Eastman of global architecture firm Perkins Eastman, Lionel Ohayon of creative design studio ICRAVE, and Todd Schliemann of Ennead Architects.
-All three firms worked closely with Suzen Heeley, the Executive Director of Design and Construction at Memorial Sloan Kettering Cancer Center.
+These three firms worked closely with Suzen Heeley, the Executive Director of Design and Construction at Memorial Sloan Kettering Cancer Center.
 Overseeing all interior design projects for MSK, Heeley believes in offering patients ‘a sense of safety and serenity’, and an experience that feels ‘like a warm hug’.

 With the newly built David H. Koch Center for Cancer Care, MSK was keen to explore how design, technology, and innovation, can improve the cancer care experience of patients, families, and carers.
 Founded in 1884, MSK is the world’s oldest and largest private cancer center, and is renowned for its patient-centered care.
 It was thus important that the David H. Koch Center for Cancer Care should offer a welcoming environment, reflecting the care of patients, and winning their trust and confidence.
 Indeed, the building was designed to be an active participant in a patient’s treatment and care.